 The Food Safety Modernization Act (FSMA) introduced a transformative approach to food safety, emphasizing prevention over response.
 Among its key components, the Preventive Controls for Human and Animal Food rule plays a critical role in ensuring the safety of food products at every stage of the supply chain.
 This rule mandates facilities to identify and implement measures that prevent potential hazards, safeguarding the health of both consumers and animals.

-From process controls that mitigate biological risks to supply-chain controls that ensure ingredient integrity, preventive controls serve as the backbone of modern food safety practices.
+From process controls that mitigate biological risks to supply-chain controls that ensure ingredient integrity, FSMA preventive controls serve as the backbone of modern food safety practices.
 Whether you’re producing pet food, livestock feed, or food for human consumption, understanding and implementing these controls is essential for compliance and public health protection.

 Let’s begin with an overview of this pivotal regulation.